pyliaorachel/elite-bank-bot/README.md

 Database using Google [Firebase](https://www.firebase.com).

-**Depending on the budjet, performance requirement, data size, and project size, it is recommended to adopt a suitable environment for your project.*
+**Depending on the budget, performance requirement, data size, and project size, it is recommended to adopt a suitable environment for your project.*

 ## Function description
 ### functions/bot